Dr. Gregory Wilson

 His recent research and scholarship focusses upon the limits to governance and public administration interventions in conflict and fragile state situations.
 He supported OECD DAC in undertaking the Fragile States Surveys for South Sudan and Timor Leste and facilitated the International Dialogue for Peacebuilding and Statebuilding in South Sudan.
 His strategic planning skills were brought to bear on the preparation of the first Development Plan for the new state of South Sudan.
 He has recently concluded projects in Afghanistan helping local government prepare the first Cabinet approved policy on District Council Representation, and the Ministry of Finance to revise the first comprehensive Aid Management Policy for Afghanistan which he also helped draft.
 Greg also prepared the initial drafts of UK Stabilisation Guidance for the Stabilisation Unit and is drafting other guidance for the SU on deployments into the UN system and managing political transitions.
 He teaches on the Cranfield MSc on Security Sector Management.
 He is a senior Conflict and Stabilisation Adviser for the UK Government and is a retained Adviser for the UN.

 Over the course of over two decades, Edward has lived and worked a number of countries in Africa, Middle East, Asia and Europe, including Sudan, Palestine, Kenya, Costa Rica, United Arab Emirates, Afghanistan, USA, South Sudan, Indonesia, Switzerland, Denmark and of course his spiritual home on the beaches of Sydney, Australia.

 Before founding Antylles, Edward was a Principal of a public sector management and technical advisory practice in the United Nations that focused on improving public sector capacity in fragile and conflict-affected countries, and which included working with McKinsey & Co. and the rollout of their Global Infrastructure Productivity Index.

 He holds a post-graduate management degree from the University of Oxford and masters in International and European Security Policy from the University of Geneva.
-He has completed the 9-month Security Policy Programme at the Geneva Centre for Security Policy (GCSP), the Leading Professional Service Firms course at Harvard Business School and holds a BA in Communications from University of Technology, Sydney.
+He has completed the 9-month Security Policy Programme at the Geneva Centre for Security Policy (GCSP), the Leading Professional Service Firms course at Harvard Business School and holds a BA from University of Technology, Sydney.

 (in alphabetical order)